stevensona/shader-toy/README.md

 ![metaballs example](https://raw.githubusercontent.com/stevensona/shader-toy/master/images/example.png)

  Running the command splits the view and displays a fullscreen quad with your shader applied.
-Your fragment shader's entry point is ```main```.
+Your fragment shader's entry point is ```void main()```.

 ## Features